Explore Science-first Philosophy

 You realize that all of your structured thoughts — from counting fruit to debating politics to forming religious belief — exist in this human layer.

-This is why TST can talk about flourishing without drifting into fantasy.
+Two layers is how we can talk about flourishing without drifting into fantasy.
 Flourishing must operate within material constraints.
 You cannot flourish by ignoring gravity.
 You cannot flourish by denying cause and effect.
 You cannot flourish by pretending systems don’t have feedback loops.
 Reality pushes back.
 But within that reality, we build ideas.
 We build institutions.
 We build moral systems.
-We build sciences.
+We build societies.

 If you want to live legal, moral, and fair…